HalimaBouzidi/Coptim-dnn-hw/README.md

-# coptim-dnn-hw
-Co-Optimization of DNN and Hardware Configurations on Edge GPUs
+# Co-Optimization of DNN and Hardware Configurations on Edge GPUs